Pronunciation of Final -S

 You might be interested in the Pronunciation of -ED at the end of words in English.

-If you found this guide about the Pronunciation of S in English useful, then share it with others:
+If you found this guide about the Pronunciation of S in English useful, let others know about it: